MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-table-data-statistics.md

 ---
 title: .show table data statistics command
-description: Learn how to use the `.show table data statistics` command to show the table's data statistics estimation by table column and storage engine version. ms.reviewer: alexans ms.topic: reference ms.date: 05/24/2023
+description: Learn how to use the `.show table data statistics` command to show the table's data statistics estimation by table column. ms.reviewer: alexans ms.topic: reference ms.date: 05/24/2023
 ---
 # .show table data statistics command

-Displays the table data statistics estimation by table column and storage engine version.
+Displays the table data statistics estimation by table column.

 > [!NOTE]
 > This command only returns statistics for data stored in columnar stores.
 Row store data statistics are not returned.